philipparndt/mqtt-analyzer/Docs/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=philipparndt_mqtt-analyzer&metric=alert_status)](https://sonarcloud.io/dashboard?id=philipparndt_mqtt-analyzer)

-MQTTAnalyzer is an iOS App that allows to connect to your MQTT Broker and subscribe to a topic.
+MQTTAnalyzer is an iOS App that allows you to connect to your MQTT Broker and subscribe to a topic.
 It is written in Swift using SwiftUI.

-This App is open source, contributions are welcome.
+This App is open source, and contributions are welcome.

 ### Features:
 - Authentication with username/password and/or client certificates